mybbgroup/Link-tools/README.md

 3. *A duplicate link warner*.
 When a member is starting a new thread, s/he will be warned if any links (URLs) that s/he includes in the thread-starter have already been posted to the board.
 This feature is especially useful when your board is heavily resource-based and there is a risk of members starting duplicate discussions about resources (links and videos) that have already been discussed.

 4. *Link limiting*.
 Admins can set a maximum to the number of links over a (rolling) stipulated period (in days) that members of stipulated usergroups may post to a stipulated set of forums.
 Once the limit is reached for a given member, or would be by the new submission, submissions of new posts/threads to any of the stipulated forums by that member are rejected with an explanatory error message.
 The interface for adding link limit rules is in the ACP at "Forums & Posts" -> "Link Posting Limits".

+5. *Link posting moderation*.
+Admins can set forum and usergroup permissions such that new posts containing a link and/or existing posts into which a new link is edited are subjected to moderation.

 ### What does Link Tools consider to be a link?